lucaghislo/lucaghislo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.unibg.it/'>Università degli Studi di Bergamo</a>.
+subtitle: <a href='https://www.unibg.it/'>University of Bergamo</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right